vnn/wifi/README.md

  * requests: https://pypi.python.org/pypi/requests

 ## Installation
 Edit the script and replace 'iwn0' (line 45), with your wifi network interface.
-Then, use the *-i* argument to create necessary folders, json database and generate the GnuPG private key:
+Then, use the *--init* argument to create necessary folders, json database and generate the GnuPG private key:

 ```sh
 $ wifi --init